-The deduction for a new investment asset would be an eligible amount for the purposes of the Research and Development Tax Incentive.
-The deduction would effectively be treated as a depreciation loss for determining the amount of credit in the year the asset has a depreciation loss.
+The deduction for a new investment asset is an eligible amount for the purposes of the Research and Development Tax Incentive.
+The deduction is effectively treated as a depreciation loss for determining the amount of credit in the year the asset has a depreciation loss.